Bug report #14394

 The Fedora package comes with Plastique as the default style.

-#12 Updated by Giovanni Manghi about 1 year ago
+#12 Updated by Giovanni Manghi almost 5 years ago

 - Status changed from Reopened to Closed